 This property can significantly improve the software system for rendering a DMS-spline volume.
-It also implies that the knots $\{\mathbf{t}{i,n} | i \in \mathbf{N}\}$ have no effect on the value of $\mathbf{s}(\mathbf{u})$.
+It also implies that the knots $\{\mathbf{t}{i,n} | i \in \mathbf{N}\}$ has no effect on the value of $\mathbf{s}(\mathbf{u})$.

-Note that, for our trivariate DMS-spline volumes, the used tetrahedral domain does not need to undergo a separate parameterization process, because it is already conforming to the 3D physical domain for material attributes.
+Note that for our trivariate DMS spline volumes, the used tetrahedral domain is not necessary to undergo a separate parameterization process, because it is already conforming to the three-dimensional physical domain for material attributes.
 The generalized control vectors are now (n+3) vectors, including control points (p^x, p^y, p^z) for the solid geometry, and control coefficients (g^1, \dots, g^n) for the attributes, where n denotes the number of attributes associated with the geometry.

-2.3 Coupling Solid Geometry and Physical Attributes.
-In our framework, we consider that a control coefficient (and possibly other vector-based quantities with n components) is associated with a corresponding control point and evaluated with the geometry simultaneously based on the same tetrahedral domain.
-In this way, we shall generalize the DMS-spline technique from geometric domains to visual or material domains.
-Typical materialoriented examples include: mass, damping, stiffness (such as strain and stress), and displacement for solid physics; or density, velocity, and pressure for fluid mechanics, etc. These attributes may be assigned at the control points or fitted by using both control vectors and knots.
-Other commonly used visual information include: color, texture, intensity, opacity, transparency, etc. This flexibility permits our paradigm to be employed in a wide variety of applications involving continuous domains, such as finite element analysis, virtual sculpting, and computational fluid simulation.
+3.3.
+Coupling Solid Geometry and Physical Attributes

+In our framework, we consider a control coefficient (and possibly other vector-based quantities with n components) is associated with a corresponding control point and evaluated with the geometry simultaneously based on the same tetrahedral domain.
+In this way, we shall generalize DMS spline technique from geometric domains to visual or material domains.
+Typical material-oriented examples include: mass, damping, stiffness (such as strain and stress), and displacement for solid physics; or density, velocity, and pressure for fluid mechanics, etc. These attributes may be assigned at the control points or fitted by using both control vectors and knots.
+Other commonly-used visual information include: color, texture, intensity, opacity, transparency, etc. This flexibility permits our paradigm to be employed in a wide variety of applications involving continuous domains, such as finite element analysis, virtual sculpting, and computational fluid simulation.

-Fig. 2 (a) A cubic trivariate DMS-spline solid corresponding to a single tetrahedral domain with 20 control points and (b) the tetrahedra of the designed solid object are scaled to show the interior of the solid where \mathbf{g} can be color, texture, mass, temperature, or other visual or material functions as stated above.
+Consider that control coefficients \mathbf{g}{β}^{I} are associated with control points \mathbf{p}{β}^{I} (\mathbf{g}{β}^{I} may be a multi-dimensional vector).
+Besides solid geometry, a material (e.g., density) function over $\mathbf{s}(\mathbf{x})$ can be simultaneously defined as where g can be color, texture, mass, temperature, or other visual or material functions as stated above.
 Visual and material modeling is indispensable for computerized virtual environments.
-Besides commonly used material distributions in classical mechanics, it can be generalized to heat transfer, electricity, and beyond.
-The diverse set of these novel solid models are very powerful because they can potentially unify geometric, topological, kinematic, material, and dynamic properties.
+Besides commonly-used material distributions in classical mechanics, it can be generalized to heat transfer, electricity, and beyond.
+The diverse set of these novel solid models are unique and invaluable because they can potentially unify geometric, topological, kinematic, material, and dynamic properties.